Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/03 Chapter - Moves.md

 This can be represented mechanically through a loss of momentum.
 Or, you might Endure Stress if an item of sentimental value is destroyed.

-Losing access to a weapon also limits your ability to inflict harm (1 harm instead of 2—see page 19).
+Losing access to a weapon also limits your ability to inflict harm (1 harm instead of 2—see [[Harm]]).
 Always start with the fiction.
 What moves does this item allow you to make or avoid?
 What happens when you no longer have it?

 If you have a [[combat talents| combat talent asset]], your weapon and armor may provide additional benefit through abilities.
 As long as you carry the item, you may use those abilities.